themesberg/flowbite/content/components/timeline.md

 ## Grouped timeline

-Use this timeline component to group multiple data entries inside a single date and show elements like avatars, title, description, and tags.
+Use this component to group multiple data entries inside a single date and show elements like the avatar, title, description, tag and link to a relevant page.

 {{< example github="components/timeline.md" >}}
 <div class="p-5 mb-4 bg-gray-50 rounded-lg border border-gray-100 dark:bg-gray-800 dark:border-gray-700">